mfactory-lab/albus/README.md

 <h1 align="center"><strong>Albus Protocol</strong></h1>
 <p align="center">
   <strong>
-  Albus Protocol provides on-chain KYC infrastructure for Web3 protocols and their users.
-Building on a Self-Sovereign Identity (SSI) model, Albus harnesses the power of blockchain and Zero-Knowledge Proofs to create a secure environment where Web3 protocols can KYC their users without accessing their private data.
-Albus also adds an extra layer of compliance by ensuring that user data can be made available to authorized entities with legitimate requests under data retention law.
+Albus Protocol provides on-chain Zero-Knowledge-based verification infrastructure for Web3 businesses and their users.
+Building on Self-Sovereign Identity (SSI) model, Albus harnesses the power of blockchain and Zero-Knowledge Proofs to create a privacy-oriented environment where Web3 businesses can verify their users, and users can prove claims about themselves to Web3 businesses.
+Albus also adds an extra layer of compliance by ensuring that user data can be safely retained under data retention law and made available to authorised entities with legitimate requests.
   </strong>
 </p>